SCALE Hardware Guide

-Warning: USB-connected media (including SSDs) may report their serial numbers inaccurately, making them indistinguishable from each other.
+Warning: USB-connected media (including SSDs) may report their serial numbers inaccurately, making them indistinguishable.

 These storage device media arrange together to create powerful storage solutions.

-With hard disks providing double-digit terabyte capacities and flash-based options providing even higher performance, a best of both worlds option is available.
-With TrueNAS and OpenZFS, you can merge both flash and disk to create hybrid storage that makes the most of both storage types.
-Hybrid setups use high-capacity spinning disks to store data while DRAM and flash perform hyper-fast read and write caching.
+With hard disks providing double-digit terabyte capacities and flash-based options providing even higher performance, a best-of-both-worlds option is available.
+With TrueNAS and OpenZFS, you can merge flash and disk to create hybrid storage that makes the most of both types.
+Hybrid setups use high-capacity spinning disks to store data, while DRAM and flash perform hyper-fast read and write caching.
 The technologies work together with a flash-based separate write log (SLOG).
-Think of it as a write cache keeping the ZFS-intent log (ZIL) used to speed up writes.
+Think of it as a write cache keeping the ZFS-intent log (ZIL) that speeds up writes.
 On the read side, flash is a level two adaptive replacement (read) cache (L2ARC) to keep the hottest data sets on the faster flash media.
-Workloads with synchronous writes such as NFS and databases benefit from SLOG devices, while workloads with frequently-accessed data might benefit from an L2ARC device.
-An L2ARC device is not always the best choice because the level one ARC in RAM always provide a faster cache, and the L2ARC table uses some RAM.
+Workloads with synchronous writes, such as NFS and databases, benefit from SLOG devices, while workloads with frequently-accessed data might benefit from an L2ARC device.
+An L2ARC device is not always the best choice because the level one ARC in RAM always provides a faster cache, and the L2ARC table uses some RAM.

-SLOG devices do not need to be large, since they only need to service five seconds of data writes delivered by the network or a local application.
-A high-endurance, low-latency device between 8 GB and 32 GB in size is adequate for most modern networks, and you can strip or mirror several devices for either performance or redundancy.
+SLOG devices do not need a large capacity since they only need to service five seconds of data writes delivered by the network or a local application.
+A high-endurance, low-latency device between 8 GB and 32 GB is adequate for most modern networks, and you can strip or mirror several devices for either performance or redundancy.
 Pay attention to the published endurance claims for the device since a SLOG acts as the funnel point for most of the writes made to the system.

 SLOG devices also need power protection.
 The purpose of the ZFS intent log (ZIL), and thus the SLOG, is to keep sync writes safe during a crash or power failure.
 If the SLOG is not power-protected and loses data after a power failure, it defeats the purpose of using a SLOG in the first place.
 Check the manufacturer specifications for the device to ensure the SLOG device is power-safe or has power loss/failure protection.

 The most important quality to look for in an L2ARC device is random read performance.
-The device needs to support more IOPS than the primary storage media it caches.
+The device must support more IOPS than the primary storage media it caches.
 For example, using a single SSD as an L2ARC is ineffective in front of a pool of 40 SSDs, as the 40 SSDs can handle far more IOPS than the single L2ARC drive.
-As for capacity, 5x to 20x larger than RAM size is a good guideline.
+As for capacity, 5x to 20x more than the RAM size is a good guideline.
 High-end TrueNAS systems can have NVMe-based L2ARC in double-digit terabyte sizes.

-Keep in mind that for every data block in the L2ARC, the primary ARC needs an 88-byte entry.
-Poorly-designed systems can cause an unexpected fill-up in the ARC and reduce performance in a p.
+Remember that for every data block in the L2ARC, the primary ARC needs an 88-byte entry.
+Poorly-designed systems can cause an unexpected fill-up in the ARC and reduce performance.
 For example, a 480 GB L2ARC filled with 4KiB blocks needs more than 10GiB of metadata storage in the primary ARC.

 Pay attention to the maximum performance offered by the hot-swap backplanes of a given system.
 Aim for at least 6 Gbps SATA III support.
 Note that hot-swapping PCIe NVMe devices is not currently supported.

 Spinning disk hard drives have moving parts that are highly sensitive to shock and vibration and wear out with use.
-Consider pre-flighting every storage device before putting it into production, paying attention to:
+Consider pre-flighting every storage device before putting it into production, especially: